oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic-access-via-bastion-from-localhost/README.md

-# OKE Native with Localhost Access Example
+# OKE NPN (Native Pod Networking) with Localhost Access Example

 ## Introduction

 This example shows how to deploy OKE clusters and node pools in OCI using the [cis-oke module](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke).
-It deploys one Native-based basic OKE Cluster, one node pool, one Bastion service endpoint and one Bastion session for application management with the characteristics described below.
+It deploys one NPN basic OKE Cluster, one node pool, one Bastion service endpoint and one Bastion session for application management with the characteristics described below.

 ### Pre-Requisite